Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Prepare Your Students for Band and Orchestra

-These COMPLETE, no-prep lessons include the major instruments in each family as well as OPTIONAL STUDENT WORKSHEETS.
-There are links to short, quality performances by professional musicians.
-The PowerPoint presentations are compatible with Google Slides.
+These complete, no-prep lessons include the major instruments in each family and optional student worksheets.
+Links to short, quality performances by professional musicians are embedded into each lesson.

-Help Create Life-Long Musicians
+Help Foster Life-Long Musicians

 Digital Interactive Notebooks